getodk/docs/src/form-question-types.rst

 The built-in audio recorder makes it possible to capture audio without having to install an external app.

 It also enables recording while filling out other questions and is designed to continue recording even if the user switches to another app or if the phone screen is locked.
-To use the built-in audio recorder, :ref:`specify the desired audio quality <customizing-audio-quality>` for each audio question in your form.

-You can also configure Collect to always use the built-in recorder by :ref:`disabling external app recording <use-external-app-for-audio-recording>`.

 .. image:: /img/form-widgets/built-in-recorder.*
   :alt: The built-in recorder as displayed in the ODK Collect App on an Android phone.
 The user interface is described below.